Washington County is home to some great canoeing, kayaking and paddle boarding, including several lakes and the beautiful St. Croix River.

 Washington County’s Parks & Rec website isn’t a fount of information about their parks, including paddling opportunities.
 But they have a downloadable brochure that’s very helpful.

 You’ll need a daily or annual park pass for all of these state and regional parks.
-A Washington County Park Pass is also good in the Anoka County and Carver County parks, so that’s a plus.
+A Washington County Park Pass is also good in the Anoka County parks, so that’s a plus.
 And the Minnesota State Park Pass is, obviously, good for all the state parks.

 Afton State Park (Hastings)

 In the southeast corner of Washington County is Afton State Park situated on the St. Croix River.
 There are either one or three watercraft campsites along the River (the website says one, the map shows three!).
 You can reserve one if you’d like to take an overnight trip—a very cool experience.